 Have a valid passport, and a go bag.

 Leaving your home is a last resort, but it makes sense to be ready in an increasingly unpredictable context (i.e. wildfires, floods).

 Focus on skills.
-They can be extremely useful; furthermore, skills don’t weigh you down, and they can’t be stolen or seized.
+They can be very useful; furthermore, skills don’t weigh you down, and they can’t be stolen or seized.

-Some skills that are useful are: permaculture, foraging, fishing, hunting, trapping, repairing, DIY skills, survival skills, music, HAM radio, appropriate technology, homesteading skills, leadership, and people skills.
+Some skills that are useful are: permaculture, foraging, fishing, hunting, trapping, repairing stuff, upcycling, DIY skills, survival skills, music, HAM radio, appropriate technology, homesteading skills, leadership, and people skills (soft skills).